 In general, a courthouse is not a happy place.
 People go there to get divorced, to fight eviction, to file for bankruptcy, to watch loved ones sent away to prison.
 You see a lot of suffering, and you hear it in the cries and cursing that echo through the hallways.
 Forty children, sugar-laden with sheet cake and bouncing around a lobby with balloons, made Friday an exception at the county courthouse in Tampa.
 As part of a National Adoption Day celebration, they were legally united with "forever families," mothers and fathers giving them a one-way ticket out of the foster care system. …

 The treacle aside, it's almost certainly inaccurate.
 Given what we know about adoption "disruption" for some of the children, it may well be round trip.
 And, as is discussed below, stories like this one make such tragedies, and others, a little more likely.

-(As for how the Tampa Bay Times regards birth parents – see this post from earlier this month.)
+(As for how the Tampa Bay Times regards birth parents – see this post from 2017.)

 If nothing else, this is the day when almost all the people in almost every child welfare system in the country, from frontline workers to agency chiefs, show their true colors.
 This is the day that makes them genuinely happy.
 Yet all these same players will turn on a dime and blather on about how their first priority is reunification.

 Well, if that's your first priority, why aren't you celebrating it?
 Why do so many fewer communities take part in National Reunification Day, a project that only began in 2009?
 Why is there no happiness expressed over doing what you yourselves claim is priority #1?
 Why don't reporters note that, when a child finally gets to return to the birth mother she loves after months or years needlessly separated, that, too, can bring some happiness to a courtroom?